Home / Network / Routing / NHR / Cisco HSRP in detail (RFC 2281)

 Cisco HSRP in detail (RFC 2281)

-HSRP is one of the most know FHRP (Fisrt Hop Routing) protocols proposed by Cisco to help secure (in terms of redundancy) the gateway (for hosts or servers) in a LAN.
+HSRP is one of the most know FHRP (First Hop Routing) protocols proposed by Cisco to help secure (in terms of redundancy) the gateway (for hosts or servers) in a LAN.
 The objective is simple: configure one gateway address and provision as many real routers (gateways) to serve it.

 To understand how it works let’s first read the RFC and write down all information that may hint on how HSRP handle IP traffic.
 We’ll try next to check our understanding of the RFC by setting up a lab and test those features.
 This understanding is crucial if we want troubleshoot efficiently its normal operation.